-I am an experienced UX consultant, passionate about the scientific/research side of User Experience where the psychological and physiological aspects of design affect user behaviour.
-I’ve spent the last 5 years in senior UX positions and am comfortable leading teams, and in a hands on capacity creating UX deliverables.
+I am an experienced UX researcher, passionate about the scientific/research side of User Experience where the psychological and physiological aspects of design affect user behaviour.
+I’ve spent the last 7 years in senior UX positions and am comfortable leading teams, and in a hands-on capacity creating UX deliverables.

 - Agile project management methodology